st7ma784/MLSlurmTemplate/README.md

 ## This repository contains code for VERY fast CI/CD of code.

-##QUICK START:
+## QUICK START:

-###Step one:
+### Step one:
-  -Put your dataset into the DataModule.py file.
+  - Put your dataset into the DataModule.py file.
-  -This details how to load your data onto the server.
+  - This details how to load your data onto the server.
 An example is given for MSCOCO.
-###Step two:
+### Step two:
-  -Edit the model files.
+  - Edit the model files.
-  -build or load an existing model in the __init__ function -Include the logic for the forward, train_step, and optionally validation_step too.
+  - build or load an existing model in the __init__ function
+  - Include the logic for the forward, train_step, and optionally validation_step too.

   More info for code structure at Pytorch-lightning: https://github.com/Lightning-AI/lightning/tree/master/examples/convert_from_pt_to_pl
-###Step three:
+### Step three:
-  -edit the demoparse.py file for the differnet parameters your model will have.
+  - edit the demoparse.py file for the differnet parameters your model will have.

-###Step four:
+### Step four:
-  -debug locally with '''python Launch.py --dir <YOUR DATA LOCATION>''' -(you may wish to edit Launch to just call train() directly, not the wandbtrain() - in the long run strongly recommend using WandB to track experiments)
+  - debug locally with '''python Launch.py --dir <YOUR DATA LOCATION>'''
+  - (you may wish to edit Launch to just call train() directly, not the wandbtrain() - in the long run strongly recommend using WandB to track experiments)

-###Step Five:
+### Step Five:
   - When happy with code functionality, deploy the code.
   - Login to your favourite SLURM cluster - Such as the N8/Bede cluster, (HEC T.B.D) or an on-prem cluster
   - type into the CLI '''python Launch.py --dir <SLURM DATA DIR> --num_trials <WhatEverYouFancy>'''